vt-bekah/Project1/README.md

  - Other Considerations for city attractiveness:
     - 1st in job market outlook (combined unemployment and job openings)
     - 2nd in graduation rates
-    - MAYBE lowest in crime rates
+    - Lowest amount of crime

 **Next Steps**
  - With reduced city list, further dig into city vs. suburb (zip codes), specific schools